MUSC Shawn Jenkins Children's Hospital: About

 The hospital has an advanced, nationally ranked, pediatric cardiology program that treats children and adults of all ages through its adult congenital heart program.
 The pediatric cardiology program started in 1967 when MUSC hired their first pediatric cardiology surgeon.

 The new hospital also includes many amenities that the old hospital lacked including rooftop and indoor play areas, balconies for patients and families to relax, open and bright atrium, and mother-baby patient rooms, hallways filled with artwork, and bright colors all around.
 Most rooms also enjoy expansive views of the Ashley River.
 The hospital also included a rooftop helipad to better handle critical care events and to take in critical trauma patients from surrounding regions and also includes a burn center, the only of such in South Carolina.

 The MUSC Children's Health R. Keith Summey Medical Pavilion opens to offer pediatric services in a location that offers convenient and enhanced access to the children and families of South Carolina.

 In partnership with MUSC's adult hospital, Shawn Jenkins Children's operates a cystic fibrosis care center for children, teens, and young adults.

 The hospital features an 86-bed AAP verified level 4 neonatal intensive care unit, the highest in South Carolina and surrounding states.

-In 2020, following the advice of the CDC, the hospital limited the amount of visitors patients could have in response to the 2019-20 Covid Pandemic.
-The hospital limited visitors to only 2 parent or guardians for children and one significant other for pregnant women.
+In 2020, following the advice of the CDC, the hospital limited the number of visitors patients could have in response to the 2019-20 Covid Pandemic.
+The hospital limited visitors to only two parent or guardians for children and one significant other for pregnant women.